ApiFlash/javascript-client/README.md

 # ApiFlash Javascript Client

-Easily capture website screenshots using the ApiFlash [website screenshot API](https://apiflash.com).
+This is a placeholder for a future Node.js [website screenshot API](https://apiflash.com) client.
+Get in touch with us at [contact@apiflash.com](mailto:contact@apiflash.com) if you need this client.

+## Installation

 Signup at [apiflash.com](https://apiflash.com) to get your API key.

-## Installation

 ```
 npm install apiflash --save